Joshua-omolewa/Data-Engineering-learning/Bash-scripting/README.md

 * Create a percentage calculator script.
 The script takes in two arguments, the argument to compute the percentage for, and the percentage value

+  You can find my solution [here](https://github.com/Joshua-omolewa/Data-Engineering-learning/blob/main/Bash-scripting/task1/percentage_value.sh).

 ### Task 2

 * Using the data.txt file, write a script that prints the details of all male gender in the file.

-  You can find my solution [here](https://github.com/Joshua-omolewa/Data-Engineering-learning/blob/main/Bash-scripting/task1/task2.sh).
+  You can find my solution [here](https://github.com/Joshua-omolewa/Data-Engineering-learning/blob/main/Bash-scripting/task2/task2.sh).

   **Please note I am using Linux**: you need to install awk using `sudo apt-get  install -y gawk` for my script to work.